shagufta24/esa_assignments/assignment_2/README.md

 1. products<br>
 2. cart items<br>

-server.js file in each microservice to run the server.
+server.js file in each microservice to run the server.<br><br>
+Hardcoded user names: shagufta, mec, john.<br>
+The username is the URL must match one of these users to be valid.

 ## API documentation